 Cayman has a forensic laboratory that has received the highest level of international acclaim possible for its toxicology testing, advanced radiology services, computerised tomography (CTs), “no squeeze” digital mammograms, a 3.0 Tesla MRI machine, 3D and 4D ultrasounds, echocardiography, and GI endoscopy.

-Healthcare and medications are costly, so it is essential that you either have a health insurance policy in force if you are visiting, or health insurance coverage if you are resident.
+Given the broad range of services available, Cayman can provide quality care for most medical situations.
+However, healthcare and medications are costly, so it is essential that you either have a health insurance policy in force if you are visiting, or health insurance coverage if you are resident.
 In fact, health insurance for residents is mandatory.